P90X vs P90X3 – Which Is The Better Schedule?

 Comparing P90X3 and P90X Resistance Workouts

-For the purpose of this comparison, I will only use the three resistance workouts from:
+For the purpose of this comparison, I will only use the 3 resistance workouts from:

 P90X3: Eccentric Upper, The Challenge, CVX, Total Synergistics, Eccentric Lower, and Incinerator.
-I drew real info from the X3/Maximum 30 Hybrid from my workout sheets.
+I drew actual info from the X3/Maximum 30 Hybrid from my work out sheets.

-I added up my correct numbers for four distinct variants:
+I added up my real numbers for 4 distinct variants:

-- Number of Push-Ups: the total of all push-up types, whether on knees or feet.
+- Number of Push-Ups: total of all push up types, whether on knees or feet.

 - Pull-Ups: the total of all pull ups, whether with an assist or without.

-- Weighted and Un -weighted Reps: the whole variety of repetitions excluding push-ups and pull-ups; if a move used one arm or leg at a time the repetitions were only counted by me once.
+- Weighted and Un -weighted Reps: the total variety of repetitions excluding push-ups and pull ups; if a move used one arm or leg at a time the repetitions were only counted by me once.

 NOTE: If the move demanded only one dumbbell to be held with two hands then the dumbbell weight cut on in half.